codatio/codat-docs/docs/introduction/testing.md

 description: "Review our suggestions, best practices, and strategies for testing your Codat build"
 ---

 Testing is a key component of any software development process, both during the implementation and after go-live if changes are made to the solution.
-Here is what Codat recomments for testing your Codat build.ttff
+Here is what Codat recomments for testing your Codat build.

 ## Using a test instance